IMU-MachineLearningSXD/script-level_aug_ICFHR2022/README.md

 - opencv-python
 - numpy
 ## Usage
-We provide some handwritten images that can be used directly in the `src` folder
+- We provide some handwritten images that can be used directly in the `src` folder.
+- We also provide three deformation methods, which are Bezier, Affine and L2A.
+The code will default to Bezier curve deformation.
 ### Run the following code without making any adjustments
     python script_aug.py
 ### Parameter modification